IBM-Bluemix-Docs/containers/cs_app_knative.md

    The installation of all Knative components might take a few minutes to complete.

-2. Verify that Istio is successfully installed.
-All pods for the nine Istio services and the pod for Prometheus must be in a `Running` status.
+2. Verify that Knagive is successfully installed.
+All pods for the Knative services must be in a `Running` status.
    ```
-   kubectl get pods --namespace istio-system
+   kubectl get pods --namespace knative-serving
    ```
    {: pre}

    Example output:
    ```
    NAME                                      READY   STATUS    RESTARTS   AGE
-   istio-citadel-748d656b-pj9bw               1/1       Running     0          2m
-   istio-egressgateway-6c65d7c98d-l54kg       1/1       Running     0          2m
-   istio-galley-65cfbc6fd7-bpnqx              1/1       Running     0          2m
-   istio-ingressgateway-f8dd85989-6w6nj       1/1       Running     0          2m
-   istio-pilot-5fd885964b-l4df6               2/2       Running     0          2m
+   activator-7674448cb7-hjpn8                2/2     Running   0          13d
-   istio-policy-56f4f4cbbd-2z2bk              2/2       Running     0          2m
+   autoscaler-79b474fddd-tnnwh               2/2     Running   0          13d
-   istio-sidecar-injector-646655c8cd-rwvsx    1/1       Running     0          2m
+   controller-946f66cf9-6tq78                1/1     Running   0          13d
-   istio-statsd-prom-bridge-7fdbbf769-8k42l   1/1       Running     0          2m
+   networking-certmanager-6f48595847-xvmln   1/1     Running   0          13d
-   istio-telemetry-8687d9d745-mwjbf           2/2       Running     0          2m
+   networking-istio-5f8d474b6d-prvmz         1/1     Running   0          13d
-   prometheus-55c7c698d6-f4drj                1/1       Running     0          2m
+   webhook-8896fd46b-wl2bf                   1/1     Running   0          9d
    ```
    {: screen}

 3. Optional: If you want to use Istio for all apps in the `default` namespace, add the `istio-injection=enabled` label to the namespace.
 Each serverless app pod must run an Envoy proxy sidecar so that the app can be included in the Istio service mesh.
 This label allows Istio to automatically modify the pod template specification in new app deployments so that pods are created with Envoy proxy sidecar containers.
+Knative will continue to work even without Istio enabled in your namespaces though.
    ```
    kubectl label namespace default istio-injection=enabled
    ```